We are all familiar with ecosystems in the natural world

 - Research ecosystem

 Both competition and cooperation involve the delivery of specific products and services.
 As a consequence, a community ecosystem will either rise or fall.
-Each organisation in the ‘ecosystem’ will be impacted.
-They will also be affecting each other, either way creating constantly evolving relationships.
+Each organisation in the ‘ecosystem’ will have an impact.
+They will also be affecting each other, either way creating continually evolving relationships.
 Each body must be flexible and adaptable to survive, as in a natural ecosystem.

-The concerns relating to community ecosystems might include
+The concerns relating to the community might include

 - Quality local services are too hard to find